iamromulan/QuecDeploy/README.md

      - RNDIS Driver 1.1 (For AT+QCFG="usbnet",3 mode)
     > :warning: Only have one of these drivers installed at once.
 The ECM driver is the exception to this rule.

-- Download and install Qflash 7.3 to C:\Quectel\Qflash\
+- Download and install Qflash 7.4 to C:\Quectel\Qflash\
-    - adb and fastboot are included with Qflash 7.3 and automatically added to the system path
+    - adb and fastboot are included with Qflash 7.4 and automatically added to the system path
-    - Desktop and Start Menu shortcuts are automatically created for Qflash 7.3
+    - Desktop and Start Menu shortcuts are automatically created for Qflash 7.4 and old ones are removed

 - Download and install Qnavigator 1.6.10 to C:\Quectel\Qflash\
-    - Desktop and Start Menu shortcuts are automatically created for Qnavigator
+    - Desktop and Start Menu shortcuts are automatically created for Qnavigator and old ones are removed

 - Download and Unzip firmware (Saves to C:\Quectel\firmware\<modem>\<type>\<firmware_version>\) for the following modems:
      - RM502Q-AE
      - RM520N-GL
      - RM521F-GL
+     - RM550V-GL (AA and AB)
      - RM551E-GL

-- View AT Command Docs and other resources for:
+- View Helpful Links:
-- (Opens up your web browser to https://github.com/iamromulan/<modem>/)
-     - RM502Q-AE
-     - RM520N-GL
-     - RM521F-GL
-     - RM551E-GL
+1) Open iamromulan's Cellular Modem wiki
+2) Browse/view/download iamromulan's files on MEGA
+3) Visit the QuecDeploy releases page
+4) Visit the toolkit repo

  ## Planed additions for future versions:

-- ~~Integrate adb and fastboot binaries for quick management of modems via adb~~ adb and fastboot included with Qflash now.
 - Integrate a COM port communication method for direct AT commands from QuecDeploy
 - Automatic modem detection, AT commands, and modem setup wizard.
+- Flash a modem via an integrated firehose flash tool.
+- Add more modem firmware and tools (always ongoing)